What types of divorce are there?

 What is a no-fault divorce?

-• Adultery: Where you must offer proof that your spouse has had sexual intercourse with a member of the opposite sex
+• Adultery: Where you must have provided proof that your spouse had sexual intercourse with a member of the opposite sex

-• Unreasonable behaviour: Where your spouse's behavior is so bad that no reasonable person could put up with it
+• Unreasonable behaviour: Where your spouse's behavior was so bad that no reasonable person could be expected to endure it

-• Desertion: Where your spouse has been absent for more than two years in the last two and a half years without good reason or your consent
+• Desertion: Where your spouse had been absent for more than two years in the last two and a half years without good reason or your consent

-• When you have lived separate lives for more than two years: This enables you divorce if both parties agree
+• When you'd lived separate lives for more than two years: This enabled you to divorce if both parties agreed

-• When you have lived separate lives for more than five years: This enables you to divorce even if only one party wishes to divorce
+• When youd lived separate lives for more than five years: This enabled you to divorce even if only one party wishes to divorce

 What is an uncontested divorce?

-While every divorce must cite one of the five reasons for irretrievable breakdown above, that doesn't mean every divorce has to be contested in court.
-When a respondent receives the divorce petition, they always have the option of simply accepting it, and signing the petition to indicate their agreement to the divorce process.
+Not every divorce has to be contested in court.
+When a respondent receives the divorce petition, they have the option of simply accepting it, and signing to indicate their agreement to the divorce process.

 What is a contested divorce?

-This is when one party will contest the divorce on the grounds that they don't believe the marriage has broken down irretrievably or that they disagree with the reason given for the divorce by the petitioner.
+Under the no-fault divorce, there is no longer an option to contest a divorce.
+Previously, one party could contest the divorce on the grounds that they don't believe the marriage had broken down irretrievably or that they disagreed with the reason given for the divorce by the petitioner.

-In these cases, both parties will usually have to give evidence in front of a judge, who will decide whether or not the Petitioner is entitled to be granted the divorce.
-It's worth bearing in mind that where a divorce is contested unsuccessfully, the Respondent may be made liable for the as well as their own.
+In these cases, both parties would have to give evidence in front of a judge, who decided whether or not the petitioner is entitled to be granted the divorce.

 Why choose Slater and Gordon's divorce lawyers?